 The hormones of estrogens, progestogens, prolactin and androgens influence breast tissue through Estrogen Receptor Alpha (ERα), Progesterone Receptor B (PRB) and Prolactin Receptor (PrlR).
 ERα, Estrogen Receptor Beta (ERβ) and progesterone receptors (PR) in the reproductive tract are important for estrogen balance and fertility.
 As each receptor is positively stimulated by its respective hormone, it also becomes desensitized.
 There are more receptor types in the breast and body that cannot be ignored due to health reasons.

 Positive estrogenic stimulation, or agonism, of ERα causes lengthening of milk ducts.
 Branching of milk ducts, which increases the amount of end buds, is caused by progestogenic agonism on PRB.
-The initial formation of milk lobules converted from the end of milk ducts and their continued growth is caused by prolactin’s effects on PrlR.
-Progesterone also has a role in differentiation, or conversion of end points into milk lobules, by influencing prolactin, during secretory phase
+The formation of milk lobules converted from the end of milk ducts and their continued growth is caused by prolactin’s effects on PrlR.
+Progesterone also has a role in differentiation, or conversion of end points into milk lobules, by influencing prolactin, during secretory phase.

 Images are not included in permissive license of these ebooks.

 Blog updates: breast topics and health related content.